The hellish reality of being caught in a property chain

 Today’s sensitive property market is creating longer chains and making the buying and selling process extremely delicate.

-“If a seller is lucky to have a lower rate from pre-2022, they would rather port that lower-rate mortgage than break the chain and have to take out a new mortgage at a high rate in the future,” he commented.
+Black Brick buying agent Dominic Heath explained one of the key structural reasons chains are extending.
+With mortgage rates remaining elevated, many sellers are reluctant to break a chain and rent temporarily — particularly those fortunate enough to hold a pre-2022 fixed rate.
+“If a seller is lucky to have a lower rate from pre-2022, they would rather port that lower-rate mortgage than break the chain and have to take out a new mortgage at a high rate in the future,” he said.

 Read the article here.